NANBF Women's Physique Guidelines

 Hands Over Head Abs, Hands Behind Head, One Leg Extended

-Competitors individually perform a 60-second posing routine to music.
+Competitors individually perform a 60-second posing routine to music of their choice.
+Music containing profanity or explicit language can not be used.
 This portion of the show is for the crowd and gives the competitor a chance to win a "Best Presenter" or "Best Poser" award.
 Individual presentations should be done tastefully and be conducive to a family atmosphere.